 Some people want to do Balayage Highlights themselves.
 So, if you want to do it yourself Balayage Highlights then follow these tips, which help you in your efforts of doing it yourself Balayage Highlights:

 - Always Do an Allergy Test First: It is important to perform an allergy test before 48 hours.
-Even though you've utilized a product in the past or frequently color the hair, you still require to do an allergy test every time because you can create a sensitivity to all the ingredients at any time.
+Even though you've utilized a product in the past or frequently color your hair, you still require to do an allergy test every time because you can create a sensitivity to all the ingredients at any time.

 - Utilize a 'Hot Cross Bun' Method: To divide your hair, use a 'Hot Cross Bun' method and split your hair into four sections by running the comb down, the center of the head as well as then across ear to ear.
 Then, you can easily work using one section at one time.